 - Consider your future needs.

 In addition to helping you avoid time consuming and potentially costly probate court proceedings, creating a trust can help in Medicaid planning, ensuring any future nursing home costs are covered.

 Contact an Attorney Today for Help

 When it comes to estate planning, Cavallo & Cavallo provides the trusted legal guidance you need.
-Contact our Bronx & New Rochelle estate planning attorneys and request a consultation in our offices today.
+Contact our Bronx & Westchester estate planning attorneys and request a consultation in our offices today.